 - What was the goal or expectation of the conversation?

-- Do you understand what your stakeholder to gain from the conversation?
+- Do you understand what your stakeholders want to gain from the conversation?

 - Will there be any follow-up actions?